milasd/memo-mcp/README.md

 [TODO: a comprehensible diagram showing how the RAG provides the "logic" for the retrieval, using the MCP as an interface to connect it as tools for the LLMs.]

-## Development

-To run the development tasks, use the following commands:

-- `task format`: Format the code
-- `task check`: Run static analysis checks
-- `task test`: Run tests
-- `task all`: Run all checks and tests

-## Codebase Usage Examples
+## CLI Usage

-If you want to experiment with the RAG and MCP without the aid of LLM plugins, you can try writing scripts to run the implementations.
+If you want to experiment with the RAG and MCP without the aid of LLM plugins, you can try writing scripts to run the implementations or run the demos via CLI.

 Examples:

-### RAG Usage (Python)
+### RAG (Python Demo)

-Try running the RAG demo ():
+Try running the demo (`memo_mcp/rag/main.py`) to run journaling retrieval in your CLI:

 ```bash
 task rag
 ```

+or try writing a simple script such as:

 ```python
 from memo_mcp.rag import create_rag_system, RAGConfig